Mastercard/client-encryption-java/README.md

 #### Introduction <a name="introduction"></a>

-The methods that do all the heavy lifting are `encryptPayload` and `decryptPayload` in the `FieldLevelEncryption` class.
+The core methods responsible for payload encryption and decryption are `encryptPayload` and `decryptPayload` in the `FieldLevelEncryption` class.

 * `encryptPayload` usage:
 ```java